bnafack/Data_Engineering/terraform/practices/README.md

 ### To Properly Use NACLs

 You must configure **ephemeral ports for return traffic**.
 Without this, you will not be able to use this feature correctly, even if your rules appear valid.
+It shall be configure for egress and ingress.

 This also help to connect to internet to install packages if https is allow. ["0.0.0.0/0"]